 3) Self-service reset passwords in an admin account

-Follow these steps to create a new admin account with Fusion.
+Follow these steps to create a new admin account with Strivacity.

 1) Multi-factor authentication setup for Admin Users

-2) Log into the Fusion Admin Console, select Tenant Configuration, then Admin Users from the main menu on the left-hand side of the console.
+2) Log into the Strivacity Admin Console, select Tenant Configuration, then Admin Users from the main menu on the left-hand side of the console.

-3) Log in to the Fusion Admin Console using an admin account.
+3) Log in to the Strivacity Admin Console using an admin account.